dalibo/emaj/docs/en/impactsAdmin.rst

 Reorganisation of application tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Application tables protected by E-Maj can be reorganised using the SQL *CLUSTER* command.
+Application tables protected by E-Maj can be reorganised using the *CLUSTER* or *REPACK* SQL commands.
 Whether or not log triggers are enabled, the organisation process has no impact on log tables content.

 Reorganisation of E-Maj tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^